Universal limitation of quantum information recovery: symmetry versus coherence: Main results

-With the two key quantities introduced above, we show the three fundamental relations on the limitation of the information recovery.
-We remark that the results are obtained for general unitary operation with conservation law without using the assumption such as the Haar random unitary.
-Leaving the outline of the derivations in the Method section, we describe these results in the following two subsections.
+With the two key quantities introduced above, we establish two fundamental relations on the limitations of the information recovery.
+We note that the relations are obtained for general unitary operations with conservation laws, \g{without assumptions} such as the Haar random unitary.